 Christine: People at home think we've lost our minds, but we're not afraid.
 The chance of something actually happening is very small.

 Alan: The only problem is that it's hard to reach Sharm these days.
-British airlines don't fly here directly anymore, so now we have a layover in Cairo.
+British airlines don't fly here directly any more, so now we have a layover at Cairo.
 It's a good thing we're retired and have all the time in the world.
-We've been coming here for 14 years, and we love it.
-We also came during the revolution, and everything was fine back then, too.
+We've been coming here for 14 years and we love it.
+We also came during the revolution and everything was fine back then, too.
 And we get around by public bus services, which is so much fun.

 Christine: I think that's where the real danger lies; there are a lot of traffic accidents here in Egypt.

 Alan: And the weather.
 You have to be careful not to get dehydrated.

 Morenyta from Italy

 Morenyta: Terrorists?
 Where?
 In Italy we have the Mafia – I don't really see the difference.
 I've been coming to this place for six years and I always travel by myself.
 Nothing has ever happened to me.
 I'm at the beach at nine in the morning every day.
 I cover myself in sun oil and spend all day in the sun.
 It's great.
 I could do that in Italy, but the sun is guaranteed here.
 Plus, I'm looking for an Egyptian boyfriend.
 I don't mean a toy boy who's only after me for the money – I mean real love.
 It's hard to find that in Egypt as a western woman, but I'm not giving up.

 Bintou: It has always been a dream of mine to see the pyramids.
 Today is my 20th birthday, so in a way this journey is my birthday present.
 When I decided I wanted to go I wasn't worried at all, but then people at home started warning me, talking about possible dangers.
 As soon as I booked the flight, though, I let it go.
 Now that I'm here I can see there's nothing to worry about.
 I do call my parents twice a day – I still have to convince them that I'm safe here.